 Listing 7-17: Making a name available for any code to use from a new scope with pub use

 By using pub use, external code can now call the add_to_waitlist function using hosting::add_to_waitlist.
-If we hadn’t specified pub use, the eat_at_restaurant function can call hosting::add_to_waitlist in its scope but external code wouldn’t be allowed to take advantage of this new path.
+If we hadn’t specified pub use, the eat_at_restaurant function could call hosting::add_to_waitlist in its scope but external code couldn’t take advantage of this new path.

-This is useful when the internal structure of your code is different than the way programmers calling your code would think about the domain.
-For example, in this restaurant metaphor, the people running the restaurant think about “front of house” and “back of house” but customers visiting a restaurant probably won’t think about the parts of the restaurant in those terms.
-With pub use, we can write our code with one structure but expose a different structure to make our library well organized both for programmers working on the library and programmers calling the library.
+Re-exporting is useful when the internal structure of your code is different than the way programmers calling your code would think about the domain.
+For example, in this restaurant metaphor, the people running the restaurant think about “front of house” and “back of house.”
+But customers visiting a restaurant probably won’t think about the parts of the restaurant in those terms.
+With pub use, we can write our code with one structure but expose a different structure.
+Doing so makes our library well organized for programmers working on the library and programmers calling the library.

 Using External Packages

-In Chapter 2 we programmed a guessing game project that used an external package, rand, to get random numbers.
+In Chapter 2, we programmed a guessing game project that used an external package called rand to get random numbers.
 To use rand in our project, we added this line to Cargo.toml:

+prod: check xref

 Filename: Cargo.toml